September 19-23, 2022

 - Facilitate senior nutrition program network peer communication and sharing of best practices.

-- Enhance the aging service network's knowledge regarding the role of nutrition services in health promotion and disease prevention, including the scientific and programmatic evidence that support healthy meals and other nutrition services.
+- Enhance the aging service network's knowledge regarding the role of nutrition services in health promotion and disease prevention, including the scientific and programmatic evidence that supports healthy meals and other nutrition services.

 - Improve existing and potential stakeholder awareness of the OAA nutrition program to enhance the diversity of ideas, partnerships, and positive outcomes.